canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 After applying the manifests click the `Done` button.

 Deploying Chaos Infrastructure should take approximately 3-5 minutes.
-Successful deployment will be indicated by the Infrastructure status turned into `CONNECTED`:
+A successful deployment will be indicated by the Infrastructure status turned into `CONNECTED`:

 ```{image} ../images/bootstrap_infra_success.png